 The caveat is that you will also have to start taking the “required minimum distribution,” as determined by the IRS based on your age and the amount of money in the account, by the end of the year following your inheritance of the Roth IRA.
 Those distributions won’t be taxed, but the less money you have in the account, the lower your gains are likely to be.

 Since Roth IRAs give owners a source of tax-free income upon retirement, they can be a great tool for helping you manage your tax liabilities later in life.
 This is especially important for people on limited budgets and people who also have pre-tax retirement accounts like 401ks and Traditional IRAs from which they’re required to take a minimum annual distribution upon reaching the age of 70 ½.

-For more information on how Roth IRAs work, check out this post, or contact an accountant.
+For more information on how Roth IRAs work, check out this article or contact an accountant.
 A professional will not only walk you through the ins and outs of Roth IRAs, but he or she can also help you figure out if this type of retirement account makes sense for you.